BNS Somudra Joy: Career

 Somudra Joy participated in ASEAN International Fleet Review 2017 held at Pattaya beach of Thailand on 21 November 2017.
 She stayed in Thailand from 16 November to 21 November 2017 to participate in the exercise.
 On the way to Thailand, the ship visited Lumut Port of Malaysia from 8 November to 11 November 2017.
 The ship also visited Langkawi port of Malaysia on her way back home from 27 November to 30 November 2017.

 The ship left Chattogram on a training tour on 1 September 2018.
 She visited the Visakhapatnam Port of India from 4 September to 8 September 2018 and Port of Colombo in Sri Lanka from 12 September to 16 September 2018.
 She returned home on 20 September 2018.

 Somudra Joy participated in Langkawi International Maritime and Aerospace Exhibition(LIMA)-2019, held from 26 to 30 March.
 She left Chattogram to take part in the event on 21 March 2019.
 The ship came back home on 20 April 2019.

 On 1 September 2019, Samudra Joy left Chattogram for Sri Lanka and India on a training visit.
 She was at the port of Colombo, Sri Lanka from 7 September to 10 September 2019 and at the port of Visakhapatnam of India 14 September to 17 September 2019.
 She came back home on 19 September 2019.

+In January 2025, the ship left Chittagong to attend the exercise Aman-25 held in Karachi, Pakistan from 7 to 11 February, 2025.
+On its way to Karachi, the ship will also pay goodwill visits to Colombo in Sri Lanka and Male in Maldives.

+On 31 January 2025, the Somudra Joy arrived at the Port of Colombo, Sri Lanka, for an official visit under the command of Captain Md.
+Shahriar Alam.
+The vessel departed the island following the conclusion of the visit on 2 February 2025.